Italy national football team: Euro 2012 runners-up and fluctuating results (2012–2018)

-Marcello Lippi stepped down after Italy's World Cup campaign and was replaced by Cesare Prandelli, although Lippi's successor had already been announced before the tournament.

 At UEFA Euro 2012, Italy finished second in their group behind Spain, which earned them a quarter-final tie against England.
 After a mostly one-sided affair in which Italy failed to take their chances, they managed to beat England on penalties.
 In the semi-final against Germany, two first-half goals by Mario Balotelli saw the Italians through to the final.
 In the final, Italy fell to a 4–0 defeat to Spain.

 During the 2013 Confederations Cup in Brazil, Italy reached the semi-finals, losing 7–6 on penalties to Spain.
 Italy did manage to beat Uruguay in the third place play-off.
 At the 2014 FIFA World Cup, Italy defeated England 2–1 in their first match before succumbing to underdogs Costa Rica 1–0 in the second group stage match.
-In Italy's last group match, they were knocked out by Uruguay 1–0, in a controversial match, where Italian player Claudio Marchisio was controversially sent off whilst Uruguay's Luis Suarez bit Italy's Giorgio Chiellini without any sanction.
+In Italy's last group match, they were knocked out by Uruguay 1–0, in a controversial match, where Italian player Claudio Marchisio was controversially sent off whilst Uruguay's Luis Suárez bit Italy's Giorgio Chiellini without any sanction.
 Shortly after this loss, coach Cesare Prandelli resigned.

 Former Juventus manager Antonio Conte was selected to replace Prandelli.
 On 10 October 2015, Italy qualified for Euro 2016, courtesy of a 3–1 win over Azerbaijan; the result meant that Italy had gone 50 games unbeaten in European qualifiers.
 On 4 April 2016, it was announced that Antonio Conte would step down as Italy coach after Euro 2016 to become head coach of Chelsea.
 The 23-man squad was initially criticised by many fans and members of the media for its lack of quality, which saw notable absences, such as Andrea Pirlo and Sebastian Giovinco being controversially left out.
 Italy opened Euro 2016 with a 2–0 victory over Belgium and qualified thanks to a win against Sweden in the second match, which made their defeat 1–0 to Ireland in the final group stage match irrelevant for access to the round of 16.
 Italy subsequently defeated reigning European champions Spain 2–0 in the round of 16.
 However, Italy were defeated by reigning world champions Germany in the quarter-finals on penalties, after a 1–1 draw.